tonydima1/Star-Wars-Galaga/README.md

 # Star-Wars-Galaga
 Galaga like game with Star Wars theme.

 Unfortunaly to have sounds and sprites it would be needed to download the sprites/sounds (png/wav files).
 Find their directory and place them as I have instructed in the programs.
+It is not exactly like Galaga, but it is very similar.

 Special Features of Game Include: